asheshrambachan/LanguageModel_Labels/prediction_headlines/README.md

     3. Embedding generation and similarity analysis.

-        Note: Steps that involve querying LLMs (i.e., `3.2_query_embed_prompts.py` and `3.3_download_embed_responses.py`) can take significant time due to OpenAI response generation.
-To save time, you can skip them and use the pre-generated results provided in the `data/` directory.
+        Note: Steps that involve querying LLMs can take significant time due to OpenAI response generation.
+To save time, you can skip steps `3.1`, `3.2`, and `3.3` and use the pre-generated results provided in the `data/` directory.

         ```sh
         python ./prediction_headlines/code/3.1_create_embed_prompts.py